Flying High in Bird Heaven: MSTR, PSUS, ETF

 I have written a lot that the important job of a hedge fund manager is not to pick the stocks that go up, but to continue managing a hedge fund.

-And Bill Aichman, by launching a closed-down fund in Europe, has given himself permanent capital in a way that like allows him to be patient and not worry about making, you know, it's the best possible setup for a hedge fund manager.
+given himself permanent capital in a way that like allows him to be patient and not worry about making, you know, it's the best possible setup for a hedge fund manager.

 ETF is just not that.
 It's just not permanent capital.

-Like it doesn't solve any of the problems he wants to address.
+Like, it doesn't solve any of the problems he wants to address.
 Yeah.

 I hear what you're saying.
 Can I say one more thing about ETFs?
+Okay.

-Okay, I'm just going to borrow some logic from Bloomberg Intelligence.
+I'm just going to borrow some logic from Bloomberg Intelligence.
 They wrote a note about this saying Ackman tries again at a closed-end fund.

 I hear your point on permanent capital.